 What are the documents needed for opening a BVI bank account?

 The documents needed to open a bank account are different for companies compared to individuals.
 Companies will need to submit proof of company registration, information about the company directors including their identification documents and, in some cases, their signature specimen.
 When the company has more than one beneficial owner, all of them will most likely be required to provide their identification documents.
 The actually required documents can vary from one bank to another.
+Some of the main types of documents that may be required when opening a bank account in BVI include the following: the account application for, the certified copies of the director’s and shareholder’s passports or IDs, the certified copies of the BVI company, the company good standing status, the business plan and information about the company’s financial situation.
+Some banks may require a minimum initial deposit that can start at 1,000 USD and have different other values, as imposed by the bank.
+This aspect should be conformed before commencing the bank account opening procedure and it may be a criterion for selecting a particular bank over others.

 Banks are subject to a set of regulations and thus in most cases, they will require the presence of the individual who opens the bank account.
 This means that the founder/s of the company will be required to be present at the bank when the documents for opening the account are filed.
 However, in some cases, the bank will accept that a representative, who holds a proper power of attorney issued specifically for this purpose, opens the account.
 One of our BVI company formation agents can provide additional details about how one of our specialists can act as the appointed representative for this purpose.